-Notes to Condensed Interim Consolidated Financial Statements (unaudited)

-(Amounts expressed in thousands of United States Dollars unless otherwise stated)
+Notes to Condensed Interim Consolidated Financial Statements (unaudited) For the three and nine months ended September 30, 2020 and September 30, 2019 (Amounts expressed in thousands of United States Dollars unless otherwise stated)

 1. NATURE OF OPERATIONS

 Cansortium Inc. was incorporated under the laws of the Province of Ontario, Canada pursuant to the Ontario Business Corporations Act. ("OBCA") on August 31, 2018.
 The Company's registered office is located at 295 The West Mall, Suite 600, Toronto, Ontario, M9C 4Z4 and its head office is located at 82 North East 26th Street, Suite 110, Miami, Florida, United States, 33137.